 New book sheds light on Philippine history kept hidden from view for over a century

-New York: The latest book in Spanish by distinguished Filipino-Hispano author Guillermo Gómez Rivera has been released in New York by Centiramo Publishing.
+NEW YORK, NY: The latest book in Spanish by distinguished Filipino-Hispano author Guillermo Gómez Rivera has been released in New York by Centiramo Publishing.

 Guillermo Gómez-Rivera is a major figure in understanding the Filipino-Hispano universe and its most fervent defender.
 His latest book, La flor que del oro bárbaro deriva, is a compilation of essays that provide a comprehensive view of Philippine history that debunks many of the myths arising from leyenda negra, the black propaganda propagated by Spain's geopolitical rivals in the 19th century.